 Santos is the operator of the upstream acreage in Fairview, Roma, Arcadia and Scotia including the wells, the gathering systems and the gas processing hubs.

-For more than 65 years, Santos has been working in partnership with local communities, providing local jobs and business opportunities, safely and sustainably developing its natural gas resources, and powering industries and households.
+For 70 years, Santos has been working in partnership with local communities, providing jobs and business opportunities, safely developing natural gas resources and from there powering industries and households.

 Petroliam Nasional Berhad, also known as PETRONAS, is a dynamic global energy and solutions company with a core intent to power society’s progress responsibly and sustainably.
 Recognised as one of the largest corporations in the world, included in the Fortune Global 500® ranking, it has over 46,500 employees with a global reach spanning over 100 countries.